-- Preheat your oven to 400℉ and line a baking sheet with parchment paper.
+- Preheat your oven to 400℉ and line a baking tray with parchment paper.
 Set aside.

-- Heat up your butter in a large frying pan over medium-high heat and add the mushrooms, leeks, rosemary, and sea salt.
+- First up, heat up your butter in a large frying pan over medium-high heat and add the mushrooms, leeks, rosemary, and sea salt.
+(Tip: An easy way to get all of these minced is to throw them in a food processor for a bit.)
 Sauté, stirring often, until all the liquid has evaporated.

 - While the mushrooms are cooling, roll out the pastry dough into a large rectangle on a lightly floured surface.

 - Once the mushrooms have cooled down, add the cheese (if you're using it) and plop the mushroom mixture in a line down the center of the rectangle.
-Fold the long edges over the mushroom mixture and pat the seem down with your finger.
-Then very gently flip the wellington over and place it in the center of your prepared baking sheet.
+Fold the long edges over the mushroom mixture and pat the seam down with your finger.
+Then very gently flip the wellington over and place it in the center of your prepared baking tray.

 - In a small bowl, gently whisk your egg and brush it generously over the pastry dough.
 Then score the surface of the pastry using a sharp knife or a clean razor with a simple slash or a decorative pattern if you're feeling fancy (this will let the steam out).
 Bake your wellington for 30-35 minutes, or until the pastry is a deep golden brown (you might have to turn the pan at the halfway mark if one side is browning more than the other).